popatre/seminar-notes/intro-week/day2/exports-require.md

 // file1.js

 function turnOffLight() {
-  console.log('light is off');
+    console.log("light is off");
-};
+}

 function turnOnLight() {
-  console.log('light is now on');
+    console.log("light is now on");
-};
+}

 module.exports = { turnOnLight: turnOnLight, turnOffLight: turnOffLight };

 // file2.js

-const mystery = require('./file1.js');
+const mystery = require("./file1.js");
 console.log(mystery); // logs {sayHello: [Function sayHello], sayGoodbye: [Function sayGoodbye] }
 ```

 3. Show can you can use short-hand when declaring objects if you want the new key to be the same as the variable name.
 Mention that this is not unique to exporting and can be used anywhere that an object is declared. (_Unless they are very strong, leave object destructuring for another day_)

         Shorthand for objects